What is the Eustachian tube?

 Eustachian tube dysfunction (ETD)

-Sometimes, the Eustachian tube may become blocked and this is known as Eustachian tube dysfunction (ETD).
-This can result in insufficient air behind the ear drum creating changes in air pressure and can cause the ear drum to become retracted into the middle ear.
-This can cause a feeling of fullness in the ear and muffled sounds.
-It is not uncommon for people to experience some degree of Eustachian tube dysfunction at some point in their life.
+Sometimes, the Eustachian tube does not open properly or may become blocked and this is known as Eustachian tube dysfunction (ETD).
+This can result in insufficient air behind the ear drum which affects the middle ear pressure and can cause the ear drum to become retracted into the middle ear.
+This can cause a feeling of fullness in the ear and muffled hearing.
+Eustachian tube dysfunction is usually temporary and many people experience some degree of Eustachian tube dysfunction at some point in their life.

 Symptoms of ETD